Gazi Eğitim Enstitüsü: Gazi Institute for Education

 The Gazi Institute for Education was established under the name "Orta Muallim Mektebii ve Terbiye Enstitüsü" (literally: Middle Teacher's School and Education Institute) starting its education only in the Turkish language and Literature field with 16 boarding students in Ankara on 1 March 1927.
 In 1929, its name was changed to "Gazi Orta Muallim Mektebi ve Terbiye Enstitüsü" in honor to President Mustafa Kemal Atatürk 's (in office 1923–1938) honorific title "Gazi".
 The institution was renamed to "“Gazi Eğitim Enstitüsü" in 1976.
 It was incorporated into Gazi University in 1982.

 In the following years of foundation, other branches were added.
 So, to the Pedagogy in the 1927–28 term, History-Geography, Mathematics, Physics-Chemistry-Biology in the 19331 term, Drawing-Handcraft, Physical Education in the 1932–33 term, Music in the 1937–38 term, French language in the 1941–43 term, English language in the 1944–45 term, Combined Lessons in the 1946–47 term and German language in the 1947–48 term were added.
 The Special education branch was closed in 1955, and its function was incorporated into the Pedagogy branch.
 In the 1967–68 term, the duration of branches with two year were increased to three years.

 Beginning with 1944, institutes for education were opened also in other cities of the country.
-Those institutes were Ankara-Gazi, Istanbul-Atatürk, Balıkesir-Neacti, Izmir-Buca, Bursa, Konya-Selçuk, Samsun, Trabzon-Fatih, Erzırım-Kazım Karabekir, Eskişehir, Adana, Uşak, Edirne, Isparta, Gaziantep, Hatay, Diyarbakır and Nazilli.
+Those institutes were Ankara-Gazi, Istanbul-Atatürk, Balıkesir-Neacti, İzmir-Buca, Bursa, Konya-Selçuk, Samsun, Trabzon-Fatih, Erzurum-Kazım Karabekir, Eskişehir, Adana, Uşak, Edirne, Isparta, Gaziantep, Hatay, Diyarbakır and Nazilli.
 However, their number of branches were generally less than of Gazi Institute for Education.
 In the 1977–78 term, the total number of branches were 18.